Axura

 Axura (also, Akhura) is a village and municipality in the Sharur District of Nakhchivan Autonomous Republic, Azerbaijan.
 It is located 20 km away from the district center, on the right bank of the Akhura River (tributary of the Eastern Arpachay River).
 Its population is busy with grain-growing and animal husbandry.
-There are secondary and an incomplete secondary schools, cultural house and a medical center in the village.
+There are secondary and incomplete secondary schools, a cultural house and a medical center in the village.
 It has a population of 1,481.

 Etymology

 The village got its name from the river of the same named in the area.
 Its previous name was the Yeni Axura (New Akhura).
 First time the name of the settlement which was named Axura was mentioned in the sources of the 7th century.
 On June 20, 1840, the Axura village which was located at the foot of Mount Ararat, has been destroyed at the result of a strong earthquake.
 The population of the village has moved to the current area and established the village of Yeni Akhura.
 Later, the first component of name of the village has fallen and the village was named Axura.
 At the language of the monuments, the words of axur/akur/akuru expresses in the meaning of "covered; quiet, silent, slow; free".